-When Should You Give Your Partner A Drawer At Your Place?
-An Expert Weighs In
+Here's When To Give Your Partner A Drawer At Your Place, According To An Expert

 The last time I decided to give an SO a drawer at my place, the drawer turned into an entire chest of drawers, which turned into half of my closet.
 The contents of the drawer seemed to expand well beyond its originally established parameters until it was almost impossible to discern where my share of the apartment ended and my partner's began.
 The lesson, I suppose, was that deciding when to give your partner a drawer at your apartment is a big freaking deal.

 On one hand, it's a simple enough gesture that lets them know, "Hey, I like your face and I wouldn't mind waking up to it a couple mornings every week!"
 On the other, though, you run the risk of implying that your relationship is more serious than it actually is.

 In my situation, I felt that three months in was way too soon to have a shared living space and so did my actual, legal roommate.
 My partner didn't really see it that way so he continued to make himself right at home.
 Needless to say, things got super awkward, super quickly.

 Because I'm positive I went about this the wrong way, I asked dating coach and author Erika Ettin how to tell when it's OK to give your partner a drawer at your place.
 According to Ettin, "There's no 'right time' for anything in a relationship and people often get themselves in trouble when comparing themselves to others or trying to conform to some arbitrary norm."
 Since most of the couples my partner and I were friends with at the time were fairly serious, I think we fell into a similar rut.
 I thought that spending more nights and weekends in the same place somehow validated our newer relationship but the truth is, it only made things more complicated.